tlouarn/tlouarn.github.io/_posts/2025-05-03-building-a-live-order-book-using-python.md

 tags: python ui
 ---

-In this article we will build a GUI for a live order book (bids and asks) in Python using PySide6.
+This article examines design considerations for implementing a lightweight live order book GUI in Python using PySide6.
 PySide is the official Python port of the popular Qt framework.
 For the data source, we will use a free Bitcoin order book feed provided by Bitfinex.
-You will learn how to transform a continuous flow of market data into a user-friendly visualization of the order book.

 # Bitfinex API v2